profRaf/odoo-docker/README.md

-To successfully deploy this **Odoo Docker Lab**, you need to have **Git, Visual Studio Code, and Docker Desktop** installed.
+To successfully deploy this **Odoo Docker Lab**, we recommend to have **Git, Visual Studio Code, and Docker Desktop** installed.
 Each tool plays a crucial role in setting up, managing, and deploying your environment.
 Here’s why each prerequisite is important:

 ---